Data Quality Gates

 With DQ Gates, you maintain an enterprise-level, centralized rule repository:

-• Write once, reuse everywhere: Define rules in Ataccama ONE, deploy across all pipelines.
+Write once, reuse everywhere: Define rules in Ataccama ONE, deploy them across your pipelines.

-• Consistent enforcement: Same validation logic applied uniformly across your data ecosystem.
+Consistent enforcement: The same validation logic is applied uniformly across your data ecosystem.

 Data Engineers